emmt/YFITSIO/README.md

 Then, to use the plug-in in Yorick:
 ````
 $ yorick
-> include "sox.i"
+> include "fitsio.i"
 ````
 More detailled explanations are given below.

-1. You must have Yorick and the SoX library installed on your machine.
+1. You must have Yorick and the CFITSIO library installed on your machine.

 2. Unpack the plug-in code somewhere.